Karmendra55/Thyroid_Cancer_Prediction/README.md

 3) Target the location to the root folder, in any bash/powershell command using `cd {location}`

-Then type `streamlit run main.py` and the file will open in the web browse
+Then type `streamlit run main.py` and the file will open in the web browse.